azmigueldario/giardia_mlst_2023/2023_giardia_mlst.md

 ## Accession numbers for available genomes (Checked on March 16, 2023)

-We are looking for short or long read whole genome data of G. duodenalis assemblages A or B.
+We are looking for short or long read whole genome data of G. duodenalis assemblages A or B. Initial possible projects include:

 1. AACB00000000 / GCA_000002435.2 (Whole  genome of WB isolate (AI))
 2. PRJNA280606 (BCCDC primary study)